AlbertoRosado1/legacysim/doc/user/data_model.rst

 * **skip$id** correspond to injected sources that were **skipped** in a previous $id-1 run (if $id>0), because in collision with another injected source.

-The catalog of sources injected into images are stored in e.g. **../obiwan/135/1351p192/randoms-1351p192.fits**.
+The catalog of sources injected into images are stored in e.g. **../injected/135/1351p192/randoms-1351p192.fits**.
 The column `collided` identifies collided sources, which were therefore not injected into images.
-Command line arguments to :mod:`~obiwan.runbrick` are saved in the header.
+Command line arguments to :mod:`~legacysim.runbrick` are saved in the header.